Basuto Gun War: Opposition to the Peace Preservation Act

 In 1878, the Cape Parliament had passed the Peace Preservation Act, which allowed for the confiscation of the firearms of the African population in exchange for a monetary compensation.
-Sprigg decided that its implementation should extend to the Basuto, after witnessing 7,000 Basuto cavalrymen perform maneuvers during the course of Morosi's uprising.
+Sprigg decided that its implementation should extend to the Basuto, after witnessing 7,000 Basuto cavalrymen perform maneuvers during the course of Moorosi's uprising.
 This was announced during a pitso (formal assembly) attended by some 6,000 to 10,000 Basuto.
 Soon afterwards he also declared that the Quthing region would be confiscated by the Cape for white settlement.
 At the time almost half of all Basuto men owned a firearm.
 Many had worked in railway construction and the diamond mines in Griqualand West with the express purpose of purchasing modern breech-loading and smoothbore rifles.
 As a result, the Basuto became the best-armed tribe in southern Africa.
 For the Basuto gun confiscation was unacceptable, not only due to their high value, but also due to the necessity to defend their land and cattle in an environment where there was no guarantee of protection from the colonial authorities.
 For the Basuto, guns were a symbol of manhood, and to be disarmed was seen as being reduced to the status of a child.
 In April 1879, the Cape Colony doubled the hut tax in Basutoland to one £ per hut.

 In June 1880, Letsie I dispatched a three-man delegation to the Cape Parliament as it was deliberating the annexation of Quthing and the question of Basuto disarmament.
 The delegation argued that the annexation was a violation of prior agreements between Moshoeshoe and Wodehouse, while disarmament was unnecessary since the Basuto remained loyal to the Cape.
 The delegation was not allowed to present its case in the parliament.
 Petitions from the Basuto and their sympathizers from among the Paris Evangelical Society missionaries followed, all of which failed to produce a favorable result.
 Letsie I, now old and in declining health, was unwilling to lead an armed revolt, believing it to be futile.
 Cape Governor Sir Henry Bartle Frere became impatient at the deliberations and ordered Letsie I to enact disarmament immediately, even before the Basuto delegation had returned from Cape Town.